The UNICEF Baby Friendly Award

 Breastfeeding information drop-in

 When you are on the Postnatal Ward there is a daily breastfeeding session each morning at 10am.
 This drop-in is led by a midwife who discusses the basics of breastfeeding, expressing and what to expect in the first few days.

 Local breastfeeding support groups

-Find your breastfeeding support cafes and Milk Spots in Lambeth and Southwark.
-You can also find the most up-to-date details of Lambeth groups on our Facebook page.
+Find breastfeeding groups in Lambeth and Southwark.
+You can also find the most up-to-date details of Lambeth and Southwark groups on our Facebook page.

 Adherence to the International Code of marketing breast milk substitutes

 Here at the Trust we adhere to theWHO code and you can read our declaration on advertising of breast milk substitutes (PDF 434Kb).
 It is at the centre of the Baby Friendly Initiative standards, which require that "There should be no display or distribution of any materials produced by the manufacturers of breast milk substitutes, bottles, teats or dummies in any part of the health-care facility."

 This requirement is intended to restrict the influence of commercial interests around infant feeding and so protect breastfeeding and bottle-feeding mothers from inaccurate or misleading information.